Natetgmaxwell/ntgm/src/site/notes/Sources/@henderson2022VictimSignalingDark.md

 > [!quote] (Page 5)
 >
-> The inverse relationship between Honesty-Humility and victim signaling suggests that victim signalers may be greedier, less honest, and more exploitative than those who do not signal victimhood.
+> The inverse relationship between Honesty-Humility and [[Cards/Victim Signalling\|victim signaling]] suggests that victim signalers may be greedier, less honest, and more exploitative than those who do not signal victimhood.
 >
 { #2BUZKEF9aEL4SB755p5}